 The configuration of the 15 stars in the original United States national flag.

 Following fitting out and acceptance trials, Constellation departed her home port of Norfolk, Va., on 7 February 1962 for initial air operations off the Virginia Capes.
-She conducted her first catapult launch and arrested landing the same day with Commander George C. Watkins, air group (CVG) 13 commander, at the controls of an A4D-2 Skyhawk of Attack Squadron 34.
-After a month of operating locally, Connie (as the carrier became known) conducted a two-month shakedown cruise in the Caribbean.
+She conducted her first catapult launch and arrested landing the same day with Commander George C. Watkins, air group (CVG) 13 commander, at the controls of a McDonnell Douglas A4D-2 Skyhawk of Attack Squadron (VA) 34.
+After a month of operating locally, Constellation conducted a two-month shakedown cruise in the Caribbean.

-Following an attack by three North Vietnamese torpedo boats on the destroyer Maddox (DD 731) on 2 August, Constellation got underway to return to the Gulf of Tonkin.
-Further word was received of a second attack on Maddox and and Turner Joy (DD 951) on 4 August.
-That day, Connie launched F-4B Phantom IIs to join aircraft from Ticonderoga (CVA 14) in providing air cover over the destroyers.
+Following an attack by three North Vietnamese torpedo boats on the destroyer Maddox (DD-731) on 2 August, Constellation got underway to return to the Gulf of Tonkin.
+Further word was received of a second attack on Maddox and and Turner Joy (DD-951) on 4 August.
+That day, Constellation launched McDonnell Douglas F-4B Phantom IIs to join aircraft from attack aircraft carrier Ticonderoga (CVA-14) in providing air cover over the destroyers.
 On 5 August both carriers launched retaliatory air strikes on a North Vietnamese oil facility and naval vessels.
 CVW-14 lost two aviators, one killed in action (KIA) and the other taken as a prisoner of war (POW).
 Operations returned to a more normal cycle for the remainder of the deployment, and Constellation returned to San Diego on 1 February 1965, ending a nearly nine-month cruise.
-Connie and CVW-14 were awarded a Navy Unit Commendation (NUC) for the early August operations.
+Constellation and CVW-14 were awarded a Navy Unit Commendation (NUC) for the early August operations.

 After a short workup cycle, Constellation’s third combat deployment commenced in April 1967.
 With CVW-14 embarked, the carrier operated first on Dixie Station (a patrol area about 60 miles off South Vietnam) with strikes in the Iron Triangle region, and then moved north to Yankee Station (a patrol area about 50 miles off North Vietnam) for a total of 121 days on the line.
 Reflecting the intensive nature of air operations, F-4Bs of VFs 142 and 143 accounted for four MiG kills.
 The eight-month deployment ended in December, having totaled losses of 16 aircraft and 20 personnel, including 7 KIAs and 8 POWs.
 Both the carrier and CVW-14 received a NUC.